About the fund

 Any organisation that runs an Accredited Museum in Scotland can apply.

 Organisations can apply for between £300 and £1,500 (up to 50% of the total project costs).
-Applicants must generate at least a further 25% of their costs from either external sources or through the event itself.
+Applicants must secure at least a further 25% of their costs from either external sources or generate it through the event itself.

 When to apply